 One known exception, however, is lead.
 Older or imported artificial grass backings might be treated with lead, which is known to harm pets and children if ingested.
 This is why it’s important to always opt for lead-safe, non-toxic artificial grass, made or inspected in the United States.

 The bottom line is that artificial grass can be safely enjoyed by every member of your family, even four-legged ones!
-Purchase Green artificial grass is American-made as well as being completely lead-free and safe for pets and children.
+Purchase Green artificial grass is completely lead-free and safe for pets and children.